mirmsilva/reading-notes/reading_04.md

-## HTML Chapter 1, 8, 17
+# HTML Chapter 1, 8, 17

 ## Layouts & Structure
-- I had something really nice written. and it was deleted will update.
+- Should start with <!DOCTYPE html>
+- tags should be indented & closed
+- tags start with brackets <>
+- tags close with bracket and backslash </>
+- HTML is used to create web pages

 [Back to Main](README.md)